openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 Not all certificates are the same!
 Certificates have different capabilities depending on their usage attributes and extensions.
 The previous article in this series mentioned a few of those attributes and extensions.
-Two of those were `clientAuth,` for client certificates, and `serverAuth,` for server certificates, which play an essential role in how a certificate is used during network authentication negotiations.
+Two of those were `clientAuth`, for client certificates, and `serverAuth`, for server certificates, which play an essential role in how a certificate is used during network authentication negotiations.
 These roles are crucial, as they are a contract for what attributes and extensions should be included in the certificate to make it useful.
 For